naemon/naemon.github.io/documentation/faq/usersguide-guidelines.md

 ---

-This document will help the community to mainstream Naemon usersguide to make it easy to follow with a common look and feel for the best user experiance possible.
+This document will help the community to mainstream Naemon usersguide to make it easy to follow with a common look and feel for the best user experience possible.

 ### Naming

-* **Naemon** - The prefered name for Naemon Suite
+* **Naemon** - The preferred name for Naemon Suite
 * Naemon Suite - The entire suite, both the Naemon Core and Thruk Monitoring Webinterface
 * Naemon Core - The monitoring engine
 * Thruk - Monitoring Webinterface used by Naemon (also compatible with Icinga, Shinken and Nagios)